SwastikaManna/Cancer-Prediction-System/README.md

 ## 🏆 Conclusion

-This Advanced AI Cancer Prediction System demonstrates the successful application of modern machine learning techniques to healthcare challenges.
+This Advanced Cancer Prediction System demonstrates the successful application of modern machine learning techniques to healthcare challenges.
 With 97.37% accuracy and a professional web interface, it represents a comprehensive solution suitable for both educational and preliminary clinical applications.

 The system successfully integrates:
 - **Multiple ML algorithms** with optimal hyperparameter tuning